Xunnamius/isomorphic-json-fetch/README.md

 and it will only reject on network failure or if anything prevented the request from completing.
 See [the unfetch docs](https://github.com/developit/unfetch#caveats) for more information.

+For use with [SWR](https://www.npmjs.com/package/swr), add `swr: true` to your config and return a higher order function manually or just use the `fetch.swr` sugar (see example above).

 If you're using `fetch()` across many files in a more complex project, you can set a global configuration once and it will be used by all `fetch()` calls